Kanban-Zai/marketing/product-model.md

 ## Conversation

 The most important tool by far is to talk to people.
 Team members, customers, randoms.
 Just ask questions.

+By this point you as an individual should have done this sort of stuff -> https://info.boardofinnovation.com/hubfs/Validation%20Guide%20compressed.pdf as much as you feel you need to to be able to participate in a conversation.

+But that level of detail does not belong here.
+Here we keep it simple.
+Here we rely on your insights and intuition as a person.
+We rely on individuals to use the power of their brain, which no computer can ever match, and contribute their own unique perspective.

 Gather information.

 As much as possible.

 The more the better, but at least enough to allow a consensus to be gained.

 These ideas must pass a basic reasonableness test.
 The exact test will depend on your situation, but should include desirability, feasability, and viability questions.

-The output of the meany conversations you will have is a shortlist of ideas.
+The output of the many conversations you will have is a shortlist of ideas.

 ## Fault Tolerant Consensus